 Audio Production & Engineering

-This course takes students from the introduction to the advanced functions of the MIDI music making process.
+MIDI Production focuses on music production and takes students from the introduction to the advanced functions of the MIDI music making process.
 Working with MIDI gives individuals the freedom to take control of their entire project, controlling instruments and arrangements, right down to the individual notes.
-MIDI or Musical Instrument Digital Interface is a music industry standard computer language that communicates the information contained in a musical performance
+MIDI or Musical Instrument Digital Interface is a music industry standard computer language that communicates the information contained in a musical performance.

 Live Sound Mixing is the technique of balancing and blending sound sources at a live musical, or theatrical event through a mixing console.
 Using microphones, DI boxes and acoustics onstage, students will learn the fundamental principles used in live sound mixing.

 Click on the picture below or on the link in the upper right of the page entitled "AP&E Sound Cloud" to listen to original tracks created by the Audio Production and Engineering students at Oakland School for the Arts.